-Thank you for your interest in Florida’s FREE VPK program.
-VPK is a program aimed at giving your four year old the tools necessary to enter kindergarten eager and ready to learn.
+VPK is a FREE program aimed at giving your four year old the tools necessary to enter kindergarten eager and ready to learn.

 To Re-Enroll, parents must apply through the Family Portal.

-On this page you will find information on how to sign your child up for VPK.
-If you need further assistance or have any questions, please call 407-960-2460.
+If you have not found the information on how to sign your child up for VPK or you need further assistance or have any questions, please call 407-960-2460.

 Florida was one of the first states in the country to offer free prekindergarten to all 4-year-olds.
 Children must live in Florida and be 4 years old on or before Sept.
 1 of the current school year to be eligible.
 If their fourth birthday falls Feb.
 2 through Sept.
 1 in a calendar year, parents can postpone enrolling their child in VPK that year and wait until the following year when their child is 5.